Free early education for two year olds

 - they left care through special guardianship or an adoption or residence order

-If you think the child qualifies in their own right under any of the criteria, email firstname.lastname@example.org or call 020 3373 0980.
+> If you think the child qualifies in their own right, email firstname.lastname@example.org or call 020 3373 0980 and we can confirm what evidence we need to assess your claim.

 What your child gets